prog4biol/pfb2019/problemsets/Python_01_problemset.md

     - On the command line make it executable using `chmod` (only have to do this one time per script).
     - Run it from the command line.
     - Remember it is important to write only a bit, test, then write more.
+    - If it works, ADD/COMMIT.
+Make a good message, like "added name to print"
     - Now add some code to print out your favorite color:

          ```